All is well in Dr Kevin Chua’s good hands

 Two formidable-looking 3D printers stand in his office – the first clue that Dr Kevin Chua takes his machines very seriously.
 “I’m a gadgets guy,” declares the doctor, who runs Dr Kevin Chua Medical & Aesthetics with his wife, Dr Iroshini Chua.
 One of the printers sits within a clear LED-lit box that Dr Chua constructed himself.
 With this printer, he has made a chess set as a gift to his father and several mini figurines that he then hand-paints – another hobby of his.
 Next on his list of 3D printing projects is a working tourbillon movement.

 “I’m always interested in how machines work and figuring out the details,” says the doctor, who has a special interest in aesthetic treatments and tattoo removal.
-One device he uses every day at his clinic in Bukit Merah is the PicoWay laser, which he uses to remove tattoos, and treat skin irregularities such as scars and pigmentation as well as signs of ageing.
+One device he uses every day at his clinic in Bukit Merah is the PicoWay laser, which he uses for eyebrow embroidery removal, tattoos removal and treat skin irregularities such as scars and pigmentation as well as signs of ageing.

 Eye for Details